zena-a/python-practice/README.md

 ## Projects
 Below is a list of the practice projects included in this repository:

 - text-adventure-game: The user selects different choices that affect the game's storyline.
-Utilizes ASCII art, conditional statements, and a while loop.
-Saved ASCII art on a different file for code readability.
+Utilizes ASCII art, conditional statements, while loop and user-defined clear() method to clear terminal/console screen.

 Feel free to explore the different projects listed above.
 Each folder has a README file that provides more information.